oktadev/okta-blog/_source/_posts/2019-11-15-aspnet-core-3-mvc-secure-authentication.md

 ## Add Authorization to your ASP.NET Core 3 MVC App

-Because you mapped the authenticated user’s roles from the groups claim you set up in Okta, adding authorization becomes drop-dead simple.
+Because you mapped the authenticated user's roles from the groups claim you set up in Okta, adding authorization becomes drop-dead simple.
 Add a new action to your `HomeController.cs` file:

 ```cs
 [Authorize(Roles="Everyone")]